-The Patient-Centered Outcomes Research Institute (PCORI) fee remains a critical compliance requirement for self-insured health plans.
-As HR directors and benefits brokers navigate the complexities of healthcare administration, understanding PCORI obligations ensures smooth operations while contributing to meaningful healthcare research that benefits your plan participants.
+The annual PCORI fee is a crucial compliance requirement for self-insured health plans.
+As HR directors and benefits brokers navigate the complexities of healthcare administration, knowing PCORI obligations helps ensure smooth operations and supports valuable healthcare research that benefits plan participants.

 Understanding PCORI’s Mission and Your Role